wildvest/eos-account-check-notify/README.md

 checks your EOS account for changes (ram / staking / permissions) every X min. and notifies on changes

-get notified via the free pushover.net service (Android/IOS) if any changes happen. set the error THRESHOLD to get notified for connection problems
+get notified via the free pushover.net service (Android/IOS) if any changes happen. set the error THRESHOLD to get notified for connection problems.

 run it from your cron like this example (every 10 min on the 3 rd min):